yiglas/instaparse-clr/README.md

 	 ([7 11] ([7 9] "a" "a") ([9 11] "b" "b"))
 	 ([11 13] ([11 12] "a") ([12 13] "b")))

-`insta/span` works on all the tree types produced by instaparse.
+`insta/span` works on all the tree types produced by instaparseclr.
 Furthermore, when you use `insta/transform` to transform your parse tree, `insta/span` will work on the transformed tree as well -- the span metadata is preserved for every node in the transformed tree to which metadata can be attached.
 Keep in mind that although most types of Clojure data support metadata, primitives such as strings or numbers do not, so if you transform any of your nodes into such primitive data types, `insta/span` on those nodes will simply return `nil`.

 ##### Line and column information